 To the Rice community:

-Rice recommends that individuals practice proper handwashing as suggested by the World Health Organization (using soap and water for at least 20 seconds) and general hygiene, cover coughs and stay home if sick.
+University staff are maintaining an intensified cleaning program, and the university recommends that individuals practice proper handwashing as suggested by the World Health Organization (using soap and water for at least 20 seconds) and general hygiene, cover coughs and stay home if sick.
+More information is available at https://emergency.rice.edu/coronavirus.

-We appreciate your understanding and cooperation during this evolving situation.
-We are a strong community that is driven by our support and care for each other, and now is a time when we need to continue to demonstrate that care for one another.
+We appreciate your understanding and cooperation during this uncertain time.
+We are a strong community that is driven by our support and care for each other.